Education Resources for Drug and Alcohol Abuse

 Resource Guide for substance abuse provided by the Substance Abuse and Mental Health Services Administration or the U.S. Department of Health and Human Services.
 This section of the website covers Buprenorphine, known in prescription form as Suboxone® or Subutex®.

-What is opioid addiction and how does it work?
-Find out on this site, plus treatment options for drug dependency (prescription pain killers and heroin) including counseling, medical assistance, inpatient and outpatient therapy.
+- Opioid Dependence: What is opioid addiction and how does it work?
+Find out on this site, plus treatment options for drug dependency (prescription painkillers and heroin) including counseling, medical assistance, and inpatient and outpatient therapy.

-- “Here to Help” Program: Find more resources for opioid drug abusers seeking help: Physician and counselor locators and self-help private online tools include calendar/journal, goal setter, motivation reminder and “thinking ahead” toolbox.
-Care Coaches are available by phone to assist with resources, motivation, general questions and appointment reminders.
+- “Here to Help” Program: Find more resources for opioid drug abusers seeking help: Physician and counselor locators and self-help private online tools include a calendar/journal, goal setter, motivation reminder, and “thinking ahead” toolbox.
+Care Coaches are available by phone to assist with resources, motivation, general questions, and appointment reminders.

 Manufacturer of Vivitrol®, Alkermes, provides resources for alcohol dependence, a physician/counselor locator, signs of alcoholism, patient stories of successful recovery, plus links to mutual-support groups and government resources.

-Founded in 1935, Alcoholics Anonymous is best know substance abuse recovery organization.
-Based on a spiritual component, the program features a 12-step program, group meetings and use of individually assigned sponsors for personal support.
+Founded in 1935, Alcoholics Anonymous is best to know substance abuse recovery organization.
+Based on a spiritual component, the program features a 12-step program, group meetings, and the use of individually assigned sponsors for personal support.
 Complete abstinence from drugs and alcohol is AA’s goal.
 Download a free catalog of AA publications now.